Outer Coast GRP

 - Beach from Point Grenville south to mouth of Grays Harbor: Intertidal areas provide important razor clam habitat.
 Dungeness crab are abundant in both nearshore and offshore waters.
 Moclips River, Copalis River, and Joe Creek support a variety of salmonids including bull trout [FT].
 Important shorebird feeding and resting area.
 Marine bird concentrations are common at stream and river mouths.
 Multiple state parks.
 (OCNMS waters extend south to Copalis Head.
 Tribal lands and resources from Point Grenville south to mouth of Moclips River).

-Specific Geographic Areas of Concern – Maps
+Specific Geographic Areas of Concern – Maps and Descriptions

 Figure 1: Tatoosh Island to the Quillayute River.